|

 in their last trimester.
 Fescue (the most common type of hay around

-here) is bad since most of it has endophytes (a soil parasite) that
+here - or as one hay person put it to me: "God's favorite weed") is bad since most of it has endophytes (a soil parasite) that

 can lead to birthing problems in pregnant females due to a thickened

-placenta.
+placenta and may also cause difficulty in a momma's milk coming in.
 We also avoid perennial ryegrass (though annual is ok) because

 it releases a toxin that leads to "the rye grass staggers".